top of page

 Where, and when, work gets done will be determined by what makes the most sense to drive the highest levels of productivity and engagement” George Penn, Gartner

-“Desk Hotelling” is a term coined in the co-working sector that refers to booking desks, meeting rooms and collaborative spaces in the same way that one would book a hotel online – leveraging Desk Hotelling tech in the COVID-era allows employees to;
+“Desk Hotelling” is a term coined in the co-working sector that refers to booking desks, meeting rooms and collaborative spaces in the same way that one would book a hotel online – leveraging Desk Hotelling tech in this new era allows employees to;

 • Book desks, offices and collaborative areas in advance via web or mobile devices